Wolmer's Schools: Wolmer's importance in Jamaica’s history

-Most of the principals in the 18th and 19th centuries belonged to the Anglican Church, although the school was not directly linked to the Church.
-Wolmer’s opened as a grammar school in 1736 with ten boys and one teacher, Mr. Bolton.
+Wolmer's opened as a grammar school in 1736 with ten boys and one teacher, Mr. Bolton.
 Subjects taught were Reading, Writing, Mathematics, Latin and Greek.
 The school fee was six pistoles per year.
 The school did not do so well in its early years and was even closed briefly between 1755 and 1757.
-Attendance was irregular, proper registers were not kept and salaries were sometimes paid late.
-In 1779 a Girls’ Division was opened, with Miss Margaret Richardson being the first head.
-It was under the supervision of the Boys’ School headmaster.
+In 1779 a Girls' Division was opened, with Margaret Richardson the first head.
 In the 19th century the Trustees made efforts to reorganise the school.
 The restrictions placed on Jewish and Coloured children entering the school were officially removed in 1815.
-School hours were set at 8 a.m. to 4 p.m. in 1818, with fourteen days vacation during Midsummer and three weeks at Christmas.
 An Infant Division was added and more buildings were constructed on the school property.
-The total school population in 1843 was over 500 students.
-New subjects such as French (for girls) and Spanish (for boys), Geography and Astronomy were introduced.
-In 1857, the Infant Division was abolished and in 1867, Wolmer’s was changed from a Grammar school to an Elementary school.
-It remained so until 1894, when the school was returned to its high school status.
-In that year also, the Trustees took the decision to formally separate the Boys’ School from the Girls’ School.
+In 1857, the Infant Division was abolished and in 1867, Wolmer's was changed from a Grammar school to an Elementary school.
+It remained so until 1894, when the school returned to its high school status.
+In that year also, the Trustees took the decision to separate the Boys' School from the Girls' School.